 How to Build Sturdy Pantry Shelves

 When it comes to home storage solutions, few things are as satisfying as well-organized pantry shelves.
 But prefabricated or wire shelving systems from big box stores are neither stylish nor sturdy.
-Building customized pantry shelves with pipe and fittings is easy, budget-friendly, and you can make them look exactly the way you want them to.
+Building customized pantry shelves with pipe and fittings is easy, and budget-friendly, and you can make them look exactly the way you want them to.

 Katy from Pensacola discovered this when she built her new floating pantry shelves with Kee Klamp fittings and pipe.
 She opted for a clean, industrial look with natural blonde wood shelves.
 The look matches her kitchen, which is full of white cabinets and stainless steel appliances.

 In this article, we’ll show you the exact fittings Katy used to build her shelves.
 There are also instructions for assembly, several computer-generated diagrams showing the placement of each fitting, and some ideas on how to customize the style of your pantry shelves.

 There are two main components of Katy’s shelving system.
 One is a floating shelving unit with four shelves that is fully mounted to the wall.
 Below it is a shelf and wine rack that was already in the room.

 The other is a floor-to-wall mounted shelving unit.
 It has five full-length shelves and one half-length shelf where Katy stores a Kitchenaid mixer.
 One vertical support mounts to the floor, while the other two rest on top of a shelf that Katy already owned.